samkennerly/ec2box/README.md

 ## faq

-### How do I create my own infrastructure?
+### How do I define my own boxes?

-Replace the `test` folder with your own module.
+Edit the `test` folder.
+Rename it if you want to.

+### Do I need to use remote state?

+No, but it's usually safer than keeping local state files on one person's laptop.

 ### How do I choose different install and/or launch scripts?